That association will be called The Bradford Premier League Match Officials Association.

 The Executive Committee may call an Extraordinary Meeting of the Association to discuss and vote on any issue.
 An EGM can also be called by the Administrator on receipt of a requisition signed by twenty (20) paid up members of the Association.
 The Administrator must give members 28 days’ notice of any EGM with written details of the proposition to be discussed.
 A quorum of one third of all the paid-up members will be required for the meeting to proceed.
 If one isn’t achieved the meeting will be rearranged.

 (The term ‘in writing’ is deemed to include, but not be limited to, email, newsletter or by post; supported by publication of materials as appropriate on the Bradford Premier Cricket League (Match Officials Association) websites)

 These will be paid to the Appointments Officers by the League Management Board who will set the amount annually.

-Any umpire accepting an appointment shall adhere to the league rules.
+Any umpire accepting an appointment shall adhere to the rules in the League Handbook.

 At no time shall a member accept an appointment outside Bradford Premier League which would clash with any fixture under the jurisdiction of Bradford Premier League without prior reference to the Appointments Officer’s.